phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 config :phoenix, :gzippable_exts, ~w(.js .css)
 ```

-> Note: We can specify a different output folder where `phx.digest` will put processed files.
+> Note: We can specify a different output folder where `mix phx.digest` will put processed files.
 The first argument is the path where the static files are located.
 ```console
 $ mix phx.digest priv/static -o www/public
 Check your digested files at 'www/public'.